hpi-dhc/xmen/README.md

 predictions = sapbert_linker.predict_batch(dataset, batch_size=128)
 ```

-If you have loaded a yaml-config as a dictionary, you may also just pass it as kwargs:
+If you have loaded a yaml-config as a dictionary-like object, you may also just pass it as kwargs:

 ```
 sapbert_linker = SapBERTLinker(**config)